deckhouse/lib-helm/charts/helm_lib/README.md

 ### helm_lib_module_https_route_tls_enabled

- returns not empty string if tls should be enabled for route
+ returns not empty string if tls should be enabled for the route

 #### Usage